Azure/azure-sdk-for-java/eventhubs/client/README.md

   in a raw or transformed fashion.
 Event Hub consumers are often robust and high-scale platform infrastructure parts with built-in analytics capabilities, like Azure Stream Analytics, Apache Spark, or Apache Storm.

 - A **partition** is an ordered sequence of events that is held in an Event Hub.
-Partitions are a means of data organization associated with the parallelism required by event consumers.
 Azure Event Hubs provides message streaming through a partitioned consumer pattern in which each consumer only reads a specific subset, or partition, of the message stream.
 As newer events arrive, they are added to the end of this sequence.
 The number of partitions is specified at the time an Event Hub is created and cannot be changed.